-Detail Comprehensive Income and Expenditure statement (£000) Balance Sheet £000 Impact on general fund £000 Community assets reclassification , During this year's valuation, it was decided that there are some of the assets included within the operational land and buildings should be treated as community assets instead.
-However, management have chosen not to reclassify these in 2023/24 on materiality basis.
-Dr PPE - Community Assets Cr PPE - Other land and buildings 416 (416) Overall impact
+Detail Control of the Comprehensive Income and Expenditure statement (£000) Balance Sheet £000 Impact on general fund £000 Community assets reclassification During this year's valuation, it was decided that there are some of the assets included within the operational land and buildings should be treated as community assets instead.
+However, management have chosen not to reclassify these in 2023/24 on materiality Dr PPE - Community Assets Cr PPE - Other land and buildings 416 (416) LGPS Net Pension Liability - 2023/24 The total asset ceiling calculation of £18,532k has been recognised in full within Remeasurement of the net defined pension liability line in the Other Comprehensive Income, however, £112k of this should be recognised as net interest on the defined liability.
+Dr Net interest on the defined liability Cr Pension Reserve 112 (112) 112